sduclassroom/splab1/variants/variant03.md

 * The number of requests through each of the referrer to the URL.
 * The percentage of requests through each of the referrer to the URL with respect to the total number of requests by these `n` referrers.

-Assumption.
-To remove ambiguity let's not count no-referrer strings (i.e. "-") as a referrer.
+To remove ambiguity let's not count no-referrer string "-" as a referrer.

 Sample output: